10-17th Mar: Thornbury Eisteddfod

 The Severn Vale Art Trail represents the visual side of Thornbury Arts Festival.

-The trail has become an annual event running over the early May Bank Holiday for a period of up to 10 days.
+The trail has become an annual event running over the early May Bank Holiday.